 A study conducted at several geographical sites.
 Studies are sometimes conducted among several collaborating institutions, rather than at a single institution.
 Particularly when large numbers of participants are needed.

 The National Health Service (NHS) is a government-funded medical and healthcare system that everyone living in the UK can use without being asked to pay the full cost of the service.

 The National Institute for Health and Clinical Excellence (NICE) is an executive non-departmental public body of the Department of Health in England.
 It recommends which treatments should be provided by the NHS.

-The National Institute for Health Research (NIHR) is a UK government agency which funds research into health and care including the MICs.
+The National Institute for Health and Care Research (NIHR) is a UK government agency which funds research into health and care including the MICs.
 It is funded by DHSC.